wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-resource-manager-v1.md

 	wacn.date=""/>

-# Manage resources for the Apache Spark cluster in Azure HDInsight (Windows)
+# Manage resources for the Apache Spark cluster on HDInsight Windows (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
 For information on how to manage resources for a Spark cluster on HDInsight Linux, see [Manage resources for the Apache Spark cluster in Azure HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-resource-manager).